-A minewater pond (MWP) will be constructed south of the Tailings Storage Facility (TSF).
-Mine water from the pit and the underground mine workings will be pumped to the minewater pond.
+A Minewater Pond (MWP) will be constructed south of the Tailings Storage Facility (TSF).
+Mine water from the pit and the underground mine workings will be pumped to the MWP.
 Suspended solids will be quickly settled in this pond through the use of coagulants and/or flocculants.
-Biological oxidation of ammonia in the MWP will be promoted through the use of inpond aerators and the placement of media to provide increased surface area for ammonia oxidizing bacteria.
-This is similar in fashion to the contingency measures as described further in Section 3.8.5.
-Water from the minewater pond would be used in the underground mine, the Process Plant and for dust suppression within the Operations Area.
+Biological oxidation of ammonia in the MWP will be promoted through the use of in-pond aerators and the placement of media to provide increased surface area for ammonia oxidizing bacteria.
+Water from the MWP would be used in the underground mine, the Process Plant and for dust suppression within the Operations Area.
 Water that is used within the Operation Area that does not evaporate will be contained by the perimeter runoff and seepage collection ditch and subsequently treated within the effluent treatment system and discharged to Blackwater Creek.
-Surplus water in the minewater pond will be pumped to the effluent treatment system for treatment and discharge to Blackwater Creek.
-Adequate freeboard will be maintained in the minewater pond at all times to manage the EDS.
+Surplus water in the MWP will be pumped to the effluent treatment system for treatment and discharge to Blackwater Creek.
+Adequate freeboard will be maintained in the MWP at all times to manage the EDS.